HUMAN RIGHTS COMMITTEES

-To do this, we support nine Human Rights Committees who continuously monitor our services, activities, trainings, and protocols to ensure that our staff recognize, protect, and promote the rights of people we serve.
+To do this, we support nine active Human Rights Committees who continuously monitor our services, activities, trainings, and protocols to ensure that our staff recognize, protect, and promote the rights of the people we serve.

 JOIN A VINFEN HUMAN RIGHTS COMMITTEE

-Do you have a passion for promoting and protecting the human and civil rights of people with psychiatric conditions, intellectual and developmental disabilities, brain injuries, and behavioral health challenges?
+Do you have a passion for promoting and protecting the human and civil rights of people with mental health conditions, intellectual and developmental disabilities, brain injuries, and behavioral health challenges?
 Are you interested in learning more about the laws and practices involved in protecting human rights?
 Are you looking for a way to use your expertise or common sense to help people we serve?
 If so, we encourage you to join one of Vinfen’s Human Rights Committees.

-Our Human Rights Committees advise Vinfen as we develop policies and implement practices to ensure we are protecting Human Rights.
+Our Human Rights Committees advise Vinfen as we develop policies and implement practices to ensure we are protecting human rights.
 Committees are facilitated by Vinfen Regional Directors, but staffed by volunteers with varied backgrounds and expertise.
 Committee members may include people we serve, their family members, guardians, and advocates.
 We also encourage physicians, nurses, psychologists, masters level practitioners, attorneys, paralegals, or law students to join.
 No committee member is allowed to have an administrative or financial connection to Vinfen.
 Committees meet four times a year for approximately two hours.

 For detailed information, download this guide on Vinfen Human Rights Committee Members Roles and Responsibilities.